VerosK/ansible-pacemaker/README.md

 Ansible role to configure Pacemaker and pacemaker resources.

 Based on https://github.com/sbitio/ansible-pacemaker work, which was originally developed on CentOS 6 with Pacemaker version 1.1.10.
-Current version updated and tested Ubuntu xenial.
-More distributions are going to be tested.
+This version is updated and tested on Ubuntu xenial.

 This role provides several [modules](library) to manage Pacemaker configuration with `pcs` tool.